dtransposed/Lagrange/_posts/2021-01-03-Prisoners-Geography.md

 So...those are fruits of my work: **the summary of every chapter in the book**.
 Please note, that the summary is very subjective.
 There were some chapters which I almost skipped (Europe, duh!), while some regions were so fascinating, that I spent a lot of time going deep into the effects of Earth's geography on its politics and international relations.

-I have also created a .pdf versions for easier reading.
+I have also created a (.pdf version for easier reading)[https://github.com/dtransposed/dtransposed.github.io/blob/master/assets/geography.pdf].
 Enjoy!

 # Russia
 <p align="center">